 - A camera to catch the amazing views.

-I opt to stay at Bosco Ciancio, a beautifully refurbished rural house, once the ancient manor of the Dukes of Ciancio.
+I stayed at Bosco Ciancio, a beautifully refurbished rural house, once the ancient manor of the Dukes of Ciancio.
 The building, dating back to the 1800s, is located in Etna Park and completely immersed in nature.
 All rooms have stunning views of the countryside, and there is a lovely internal garden and an outside patio.
 The restaurants serves dishes reflecting the local tradition, using seasonal ingredients.